michael2012z/BitBible/markdown/JPS/files/Gen.md

 15. And HaShem said unto him: 'Therefore whosoever slayeth Cain, vengeance shall be taken on him sevenfold.'
 And HaShem set a sign for Cain, lest any finding him should smite him.

-16. And Cain went out from the presence of HaShem, and dwelt in the land of Nod,That is, Wandering. on the east of Eden.
+16. And Cain went out from the presence of HaShem, and dwelt in the land of Nod,

 17. And Cain knew his wife; and she conceived, and bore Enoch; and he builded a city, and called the name of the city after the name of his son Enoch.

-18. And unto Enoch was born Irad; and Irad begot Mehujael; and MehujaelHeb.
-Mehijael. begot Methushael; and Methushael begot Lamech.
+18. And unto Enoch was born Irad; and Irad begot Mehujael; and Mehujael

 19. And Lamech took unto him two wives; the name of one was Adah, and the name of the other Zillah.